No-Arbitrage Pricing for Dividend-Paying Securities in Discrete-Time Markets with Transaction Costs: Consistent pricing systems

 At this point, a natural question to ask is whether there exists a CPS whenever \textbf{NA} is satisfied.
 In general, this is still an open question.
 However, for the special case in which there are no transaction costs in the dividends paid by the securities, $A^{ask}=A^{bid}$, will show in Theorem~\ref{theorem:ConsistentRNFrictionless} that there exists a CPS if and only if \textbf{NAEF} is satisfied.

 Proposition \ref{proposition:ConsistentRN} is important from the modeling point of view because it provides a sufficient condition for a model to satisfy \textbf{NA}.
-As the next example below illustrates, it is usually straightforward to check whether there exists a CPS.
+In the next example, we construct a model for which there exists a CPS.

 \begin{example} Lets consider the CDS specified in Example \ref{example:CDS}.
 Recall that the cumulative dividend processes $A^{ask}$ and $A^{bid}$ corresponding to the CDS are defined as

 for all $t \in \cT^*$.
 Let us fix any probability measure $\bQ$ equivalent to $\bP$.
 We postulate that the ex-dividend prices $P^{ask}$ and $P^{bid}$ satisfy